 “The SAAAB Story is much more immersive now,” said Carol Singleton, Heroes Hall Supervisor.
 “It will help people better understand what the cadets went through while they were training here.
 Everything about the exhibit is connected to the Santa Ana Army Air Base.”

-The Costa Mesa Historical Society provided a lot of the artifacts, including original posters, uniforms, cadet personal items, trophies and telegrams.
+The Costa Mesa Historical Society provided many of the artifacts, including original posters, uniforms, cadet personal items, trophies and telegrams.
 Previously the exhibit featured photo reproductions but now includes original photos on display.

 Other new sections include information about:

 • Women, Latinos and LGBTQ service members in the military during World War II